XSEDE/ipf/docs/INSTALL.md

     $ ipf_configure_xsede

 Follow the instructions and enter the requested information.
 If you encounter any errors or the script does not cover your situation, please submit an XSEDE ticket.

 When the script exits, the etc/ipf/workflow/glue2/ directory will contain a set of files RESOURCE_NAME_*.json that describe the information gathering workflows you have configured and etc/ipf/init.d will contain ipf-RESOURCE_NAME_* files which are the init scripts you have configured.

 As root, copy the etc/ipf/init.d/ipf-RESOURCE_NAME-* files into /etc/init.d.
 Your information gathering workflows can then be enabled, started, and stopped in the usual ways.
 You may need to perform a 'chkconfig --add' or equivalent for each service.

 ## Configuring Scheduler Logging for Activity Workflow

 ### Torque
 It is necessary for Torque to log at the correct level in order for IPF to be able to parse the messages that it uses in determining state.
 Furthermore, the logging level of Torque can be confusing, as it has both a log_level and a log_events (which is a bitmask).
 The most important setting is that log_events should be set to 255.
 This ensures that all types of events are logged.
 You can check the setting on your Torque installation by using "qmgr".

 ### SLURM
-The SLURM logs must be in a directory that is local to and accessible to the IPF installation.  `ipf_configure_xsede` allows one to set this location for the workflow.
+The SLURM logs must be in a directory that is local to and accessible to the IPF installation.
+`ipf_configure_xsede` allows one to set this location for the workflow.

-##Configuring Service Files
+## Configuring Service Files
-The information in the this section is applicable both to those editing existing service.conf files, and those creating them from scratch.
+The information in the this section is applicable both to those editing existing service.conf files, and those creating the from scratch.

 Each service.conf file needs to have a Name, Version, Endpoint, and Capability.

 The Name field refers to the GLUE2 Primary protocol name supported by the service endpoint, as seen in the table below.